Could This Reduce Our Retirement Income Anxiety?

 Insurance products can play an important part in overcoming these challenges.
 Life insurance proceeds can potentially help a beneficiary enjoy a financially secure retirement by replacing years of retirement savings cut short by a premature or unexpected death.
 Annuities, while not suitable in every situation, can provide a guaranteed income stream in retirement for some consumers.
 Additionally, as at least 70% of Americans over the age of 65 will require long-term care (LTC) services in their lifetime, long-term care insurance can be an effective hedge against the high costs associated with this kind of commonly-needed care.

-The Consumer Protection platform of the Initiative focuses on reviewing and updating NAIC model laws and regulations, particularly in the area of annuities, to ensure they continue to meet public policy needs.
+The NAIC is also reviewing and updating NAIC model laws and regulations, particularly in the area of annuities, to ensure they continue to meet public policy needs.
 In 2016, the NAIC launched a national Life Policy Locator Service in 2016 to assist individuals in locating life insurance policies, especially in cases where the requestor or beneficiary has little to no information about the policy.
 The consumer tool has matched 8,210 beneficiaries with lost or misplaced life insurance policies or annuities – totaling $92.5 million returned to consumers – since its launch last November.

 In August of 2017, CIPR held an event on Enhancing Protections and Empowering Consumers for a Secure Retirement.
 The event focused on identifying unforeseen risk pre-retirees and post-retirees might face in retirement.
 The event also explored the impact of the U.S. Department of Labor legislation on fiduciary responsibility.